310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% bubble Chiaki past %}
 Huh?
 Do you really think so?
 I hope I have the talent to do so—I mean, I just got a job as a stuntman for a mov—
 {% endbubble %}

 {% bubble Kuro pastinjuredangrycg %}
 Shut up!
 Don’t you *dare* open your mouth ‘til I tell ya to!
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 Eeek!?
 I-I’m sorry!!
 {% endbubble %}

 {% bubble Kuro pastinjuredangrycg %}
 I ain’t asking for apologies!
 Just stop talkin’ already!
 I’m already pissed off as it is!
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 W-What do you want me to do!?
 Please, I have no idea what this is about!
 Really!
 Let’s talk this through, please!
 Violence solves nothing!
 {% endbubble %}

 {% bubble Kuro pastinjuredangrycg %}
 *Again*?
 An idiot sayin’ the only things he knows, huh?!
 Anyway⁠—you’re *seriously* sayin’ that to my face?
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 …? …!?
 {% endbubble %}

 {% bubble Kuro pastinjuredangrycg %}
-… You.
+…You.
 You did in my pals.
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 P-Pals?
 Did in…?
 Did what in?
 {% endbubble %}

 {% bubble Kuro pastinjuredangrycg %}
 I’m tryin’ ta tell ya!
 You beat up my buddies, the ones pickin’ fights with me a while back!!

 It went viral, y’know!
 Quit actin’ all innocent already!
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 U-Um?
 Kiryu-kun, you’re talking so strangely, I can’t really understand what you’re trying to tell me!